Members visit free all year! Purchase and visit today.

-The Zoo has seven Gila monsters in its collection.
+The Zoo has six Gila monsters in its collection.

 One is on exhibit at the Reptile House housed with the western diamondback rattlesnake – these species also share habitat in the wild.

-The remaining six Gila monsters are part of a husbandry research project and housed off-exhibit.
+The remaining five Gila monsters are part of a husbandry research project and housed off-exhibit.

 The Reptile House